Coin cleaning

-Coin cleaning is the process of removing undesirable substances from a coin's surface in order to make it more attractive to potential buyers.
+Coin cleaning is the controversial process of removing undesirable substances from a coin's surface in order to make it more attractive to potential buyers.
 The subject is disputed among the numismatic community whether cleaning coins is necessary.
 Those that argue in favor of cleaning are also in dispute on which methods work best.
 It was once common practice to clean coins as the method was recommended by experts in the field.
 Solutions from pencil erasers to wire brushes and potassium cyanide were all used as cleaning agents with the goal to make the coin look brilliant again.
 When certified grading came into use in the mid 1980s though, the practice of cleaning coins diminished over time.
 Most coin experts have since come out against cleaning coins, as doing so can negatively affect them both in grade and value.
 If a potentially valuable coin must be cleaned (for example if the coin is deformed) then professional work is recommended.
 Commonly found coins are mentioned as ideal candidates for any attempted cleaning experiments.